Cătălin Teniță: Early life

 In 1996 he graduated from the Spiru Haret National College.
 In 2000 he graduated from the Law School of the University of Bucharest.

-Between 1995 and 1997 he was co-editor and translator at the Jurnalul SF, publishing over 100 materials (translations of short stories and novellas, as well as original book reviews), and a translator for various Romanian publishing houses.
+Between 1995 and 1997 he was co-editor and translator at the Jurnalul SF, and a translator for various Romanian publishing houses.

-In the spring of 2002, together with two high school classmates, he founded TreeWorks – an I.T. company with its own programming and product development activities and has been the company's managing partner until the election as Romanian MP.
+In the spring of 2002, together with two high school classmates, he founded TreeWorks, an I.T. company, and was the company's managing partner until the election as Romanian MP.